Distribution Analysis Tool

-- Normal: A commonly occurring continuous probability distribution that is often used in both the natural and social sciences to represent real-valued random variables (i.e. continuous random variables that can take both positive and negative values).
+- Normal: A commonly occurring continuous probability distribution that is often used in both the natural and social sciences to represent real-valued random variables (in other words, continuous random variables that can take both positive and negative values).

 - Lognormal: A continuous probability distribution of a random variable whose logarithm is normally distributed.
 This distribution is well-suited to the description of natural phenomena such as growth rate and size distributions.
 In addition, it is often used to describe income distribution in a sufficiently large population.

 - Weibull: A relatively flexible distribution that is closely related to the exponential distribution.
-It is frequently found in data that describes "failure" rates of some kind, for example, random mechanical failure, mortality, churn, mechanical wear-out rates, etc.
+It's frequently found in data that describes "failure" rates of some kind, for example, random mechanical failure, mortality, churn, mechanical wear-out rates, etc.

 - Gamma: A continuous probability distribution characterized by a significant concentration of cases at non-integer, non-negative lower values while also allowing for the reasonable possibility of much higher values.
 The Gamma distribution has a wide range of uses and is commonly found in data that describes aggregate (or average) amounts per case, for example, the average size of an insurance claim, measured per individual.